Get started and find answers

 Launch Auto-Focus and select which applications should trigger focus mode when you're working.

-Install the Chrome extension to track focus URLs like GitHub, Linear, Figma, and other work sites.
+Enable browser integration to track focus on web apps like GitHub, Linear, Figma, and other work sites — no extension needed.

 Auto-Focus will now monitor your work and automatically manage Do Not Disturb mode.